 Students who have secured a research position in a Biosciences laboratory over the summer may be eligible to participate in the department training program, the Biosciences Summer Research Institute.
-The deadline to apply for Summer 2022 has been extended to May 2, 2022.
+The deadline to apply for Summer 2023 will be April 23, 2023.
 Secure the approval of your research advisor before submitting the linked application.

 BioSciences Summer Research Course for Local High School Students